axelarnetwork/axelar-docs/pages/dev/axelar-sandbox/how-to-use.md

-# Getting Familiar with Sandbox UI
+# Getting Familiar with Sandbox UI (Alpha version)

 The Axelar Sandbox UI is divided into four panels.